 Government drama?
 “Homeland” is a pressure cooker show that deals with life, death, and political plots that mirror what’s happening in the world.
 “The Blacklist” is also dramatic, but its sarcastic leading man allows for humor.
 Then there’s “Blindspot,” which is more action-based thanks to fight scenes, while “24” has a faster pace and high-intensity rhythm.

-Period dramas like “Downton Abbey” require actors to make choices with the language and physicality since the plots are fictional, whereas “The Crown” deals with historical figures and events.
+Period dramas like “Downton Abbey” required actors to make choices with the language and physicality since the plots are fictional, whereas “The Crown” deals with historical figures and events.
 A show like “The Tudors” involves more romance than something like “The White Princess,” which is a high-intensity period drama.
 “Game of Thrones” is also a period drama, but the acting has a rawness due to the violence and sexuality of the show.

 When it comes to superhero shows, know the difference between the lighthearted “Supergirl,” the dark realism of “Daredevil,” and the more stylized “Gotham.”

 You would act differently in the mockumentaries like “The Office” and “Parks and Recreation” then you would in a comedy like “30 Rock.”
-When it comes to sitcoms, “Jane the Virgin” is centered around one character, “Unbreakable Kimmy Schmidt” is about out of the box individuals trying to fit into society, and “Modern Family” is an ensemble show about the quirkiness and humanity of families.
+When it comes to sitcoms, “Jane the Virgin” is centered around one character, “Unbreakable Kimmy Schmidt” is about out-of-the-box individuals trying to fit into society, and “Modern Family” is an ensemble show about the quirkiness and humanity of families.

 Before any audition, it’s crucial to figure out how your character fits the theme and tone of the show.
 Watch episodes if possible, read as much of the script as you can—really be sure you note the particulars like music, the rhythm of the writing, and the world a show is set in.